-This college has been granted a consent by the Minister of Training Colleges and Universities to offer this degree for five-year term starting December 31, 2007.
+This college has been granted a consent by the Minister of Training Colleges and Universities to offer this applied degree for a seven-year term starting December 31, 2007.
+An application for renewal of the consent has been submitted and the current consent remains in effect until a decision on the renewal application is made.
 The college shall ensure that all students admitted to the above-named program during the period of consent will have the opportunity to complete the program within a reasonable time frame.

 Important note: Auto Show Labs 1 and 2 require participation by the student in the annual Georgian College Auto Show.
 If, for any reason, the College is unable to host the Auto Show, students will be required to substitute Event Planning and Execution for Auto Show Lab 1 and Leadership for Auto Show Lab 2 to meet graduation requirements.

 Liberal Arts and Science Electives:

 Liberal Arts and Science courses ensure students receive a breadth of educational experience beyond their discipline.
 Courses are offered in the streams of Humanities, Social Sciences, Natural Sciences, and Interdisciplinary Studies.

 Students are required to take one course in each of Humanities, Social Science, and Natural Sciences.
 A course in Interdisciplinary Studies qualifies as EITHER a Humanities OR a Social Science.

 In addition, students are required to take AT LEAST TWO Liberal Arts and Science courses at the upper level (Year 3 and/or Year 4).

 Graduation Requirements:

 - 29 Mandatory Courses

 - 2 Auto Show Labs

 - 3 Optional Courses

 - 1 Mandatory Liberal Arts Elective

 - 7 Liberal Arts Elective Choices

-- 3 Co-op Work Terms
+3 Co-op Work Terms

 Graduation Eligibility: